begin/parsers-compilers/README.md

 }
 ```

-**Concepts**

-- tree
-- nodes
-- node
-- dynamic scoping
-- dynamic context

 **Notes**

 - Whereas token streams are "flat" arrays, a parser generates an _abstract syntax tree_ by giving the tokens in the stream a dynamic, or global, context

 ## Compiler

-> Creates a JavaScript function by converting an AST into a string of function statements and wrapping it with a boilerplate function body that defines the arguments the function can take.
+> Creates a function by converting an AST into a string of function statements and wrapping it with a boilerplate function body that defines the arguments the function can take.
 This generated function is then cached for re-use before being returned.

-**Returns**: JavaScript function.
+**Returns**: Function

 **Concepts**